vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 At the end of each epoch Vega will calculate the unnormalised `validator_score`, see [rewards spec](./0061-REWP-simple_pos_rewards_sweetwater.md).
 For validators currently in the Vega validator set it will scale the `validator_score` by `(1+network.validators.incumbentBonus)`.
-Note that this number combines own + delegated stake together with `performance_score` which measures basic node performance together whether the multisig contract carries the correct information [multisig](./0030-ETHM-multisig_control_spec.md); more on this later.
+Note that this number combines own + delegated stake together with `performance_score` which measures basic node performance.

 Vega will sort all current Tendermint validators as `[v_1, ..., v_n]` with `v_1` with the highest and `v_n` with the lowest score.
 If for any `l,m=1,...,n` we have  `v_l == v_m` then we place higher the one who's been validator for longer (so this is a mechanism for resolving ties).